stalhein/freeRun/README.md

 ### 4 DEC 2025

-I am now at the point where i am confident in making the game proceduraly generate chunks, as of now  i have properly pollished the movement and falling and jumping parts and the game incldudes an animation calss which are basic fundamentals of the game, as of now i have started on the chunks being generated around the player (8 at a time) and being generated from a 3D array so it is "procedurally generated". this is far greater than most prjects i have done and have pushed my limits which is somthing really enjoable and nice to say!
+I am now at the point where I am confident in making the game proceduraly generate chunks, as of now I have properly polished the movement and falling and jumping parts and the game includes an animation class which are basic fundamentals of the game, as of now I have started on the chunks being generated around the player (8 at a time) and being generated from a 3D array so it is "procedurally generated".
+This is far greater than most projects I have done and I have pushed my limits which is somthing really enjoyable and nice to say!

 <hr>

 ### 26 NOV 2025

 <hr>
-Currently this is only on a really early build whith working out movment and classes but screenshots will be availble further into devleopment
+Currently this is only on a really early build with working out movement and classes but screenshots will be available further into development.

-Right now ive focused on the core features of the game.
+Right now I've focused on the core features of the game.
 Collision, drawing tiles for a map and over all polish.
-Games usually suffer from being too "Floaty" so i have spent a vast amount of time adjusting and tweaking the movment to fell somthing more relaistic and nicer to use.
-Also the collision doesnt try to fake anything, it is made to work and wokr well.
-With directional collision for the player for accurate stops on the map.
+Games usually suffer from being too "floaty" so I have spent a vast amount of time adjusting and tweaking the movement to fell somthing more realistic and nicer to use.
+Also the collision doesn't try to fake anything, it is made to work and work well with directional collision for the player for accurate stops on the map.
 <hr>